omartra999/RechnerNetze/KlausurNotes.md

 # CSMA- P persistent: calculate P(Collision)
 # Collision Free protocols: what are, why are
 # Diagram: Exposed-Hidden Station Problems
-# Why no CSMA on Network: can't listen
+# Why no CSMA on Network:
+not all channels can sense each other, rather `only the two connected channels`
 # Manchster Code-Differential Manchester
 # Hamming Distance: Praxis
 # Bit Stuffing: Praxis